florian-lefebvre/astro-typed-links/.changeset/neat-hornets-develop.md

 "astro-typed-links": patch
 ---

-Fixes a case where trailingSlash would be incorrectly added to endpoints ending with file extensions
+Fixes a case where atrailing slash would be incorrectly appended to endpoints patterns ending with file extensions